Empowered Through Dance

-A dance program being run across Perth is giving adults of all abilities the opportunity to express themselves through dance whilst growing their confidence and self-esteem.
+A dance program being run across Perth is giving adults of all abilities the opportunity to express themselves through dance while growing their confidence and self-esteem.

 Dance Inclusion is managed by former support worker Tatam Rosato, who hosts daily classes with up to 60 people with various disabilities putting on their dancing shoes.